Don McRae (politician): Background

 Don McRae was born and raised in the Comox Valley.
 He graduated from Georges P. Vanier Secondary School and went to the University of British Columbia as well as San Diego State University where he graduated specializing in education and international relations.
 He moved back to Courtenay and worked as a teacher at Georges P. Vanier Secondary School from the mid-1990s until his election as a Member of the Legislative Assembly in 2009.
 Shortly after moving to Courtenay, he married a woman named Deanne.
 Together they had two daughters, one born in 2003 and the second in 2009.

 McRae spent seven years on the Courtenay city council.
 He was first elected in November 2002 and was re-elected in 2005 and 2008.
-While on council he voted against allowing businesses to stay open late-night, supported surveillance cameras in public areas, and led an initiative to rename streets after of specific, locally-significant people.
+While on council he voted against allowing businesses to stay open late-night, supported surveillance cameras in public areas, and led an initiative to rename streets after specific, locally-significant people.
 He also supported work at establishing a walking/cycling trail across the Comox Valley, from the Town of Comox to Comox Lake.
 He was appointed to the Comox-Strathcona Regional District board of directors in 2006.
 As one of Courtenay's two Regional Directors, he supported the Vancouver Island Health Authority's controversial attempt to build a new regional hospital near Dove Creek, but he later supported a compromised position that would see a new hospital built in the Comox Valley with the Campbell River hospital remaining open for emergency and acute care.
 McRae disliked how the Comox-Strathcona Regional District operated, calling the urban-rural voting blocks "dysfunctional".
 He favoured an amalgamation of Courtenay, Cumberland, Comox, and several electoral areas to form a new regional government.
 McRae welcomed the province's move to split the Regional District (creating the Comox Valley Regional District and the Strathcona Regional District), and even supported a proposal to include the Comox Indian Band on the Comox Valley Regional District's Board of Directors.